-- Funding is one-time only, and must be used during the calendar year in which it is awarded, unless otherwise specified in your award letter, based on specific project needs.
+- The award is one-time only and must be used during the academic year in which it is awarded.

 - Funds must be transferable to a campus account.
 This includes departmental accounts.

-- Proposals must contain complete budget information outlining proposed project costs, timeline for expenditure and implementation, and all other sources of funding or sponsorship, if applicable for your project/program.
+- Proposals must contain complete budget information outlining proposed project costs, timeline for expenditure and implementation, and all other sources of funding or sponsorship, if applicable for the project/program.

-To apply, please complete the application form online.
+Application Procedure: Please complete the application form online.
 As part of the application process, you will be asked to upload a file containing your proposal.
-Directions for preparing the proposal are provided in the following section.

-The following criteria, with respective weights, will be used to screen applications and select recipients for the Rowan PIPER faculty awards.
+Evaluation of Proposals: Proposals will be evaluated by a committee comprising members of the Faculty Center for Teaching and Learning, members of the RevED team, and former PIPER recipients.
+The following criteria, with respective weights, will be used to screen applications and select recipients for the Rowan PIPER awards.

-- Objectives and Outcomes (35%): clarity and comprehensiveness of the reform process, methodology, timeline and desired outcomes.
-Provide concrete examples of how the reform process will further equity and inclusion.
+- Objectives and Outcomes (35%): clarity and comprehensiveness of the process, methodology, timeline and desired outcomes.
+Provide examples that demonstrate how the project will promote justice, equity, diversity and inclusion.

-- Broader Impact (30%):addresses an institutional priority as it relates to diversity and inclusion.
-Address how the reform process will be assessed to demonstrate its success.
-Also address how the results of the research will be widely disseminated to the university community or the profession.
+- Broader Impact (30%): addresses an institutional priority as it relates to diversity and inclusion.
+Address how the project will be assessed to demonstrate its success.
+Also address how the results will be widely disseminated to the university community or the profession.

 - Potential for Sustaining Change (35%): identification and demonstration of potential for continuing the effort after the duration of the grant.